DIDYMOS Care Tips

 Tip 4: Tumble dryer or washing line?
 Dry the sling carefully

-You should only put cotton slings and mixed-fabric linen and hemp slings in the tumble dryer and even then only use the delicate program.
-Mixed wool, cashmere, and silk fabrics are not suitable for tumble drying!
+You should only put cotton slings in the tumble dryer and even then only use the delicate program.
+Mixed hemp, linen, wool, cashmere, and silk fabrics are not suitable for tumble drying!

 After washing, simply place your damp mixed-fabric wool, cashmere, or silk sling in a towel and squeeze it (don’t wring it out!).
 You can then hang it out on your washing line to dry, but never in the blazing sunshine!